DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresense-IMU/EI_KX224_I2C/README.md

 * Add these files to `trunk/libraries/KXxx`
   * EI_KX224_I2C.cpp
   * EI_KX224_I2C.h

+* If you have deployed an Edge Impulse C++ library with you custom motions, then copy the 3-folders in that library download overtop of the existing folders of the same name in the SSEI_Firmware.
+* The 3-folders to copy are:
+  * edge-impulse-sdk
+  * model-parameters
+  * tflite-model

 * Then following the instructions [here](https://github.com/edgeimpulse/firmware-sony-spresense), aka:
   * make -j
   * make flash
   * edge-impulse-daemon

 Notes on installing the *Sony Spresese Edge Impulse Firmware* using *Ubuntu v22.04*:
 * The aforementioned *Edge Impulse Firmware* is [here](https://github.com/edgeimpulse/firmware-sony-spresense).
 * The `README.md` file states:
   * Install: `GNU ARM Embedded Toolchain 9-2019-q4-major - make sure arm-none-eabi-gcc is in your PATH`.
-    * Yes, yes, install this even though `9-2019-q4-major` is deprecated.
+    * Yes, yes, install this even though `9-2019-q4-major` *is deprecated*.
     * If you plow ahead and install the most recent toolchain, such as `arm-gnu-toolchain-11.3.rel1-x86_64-arm-none-eabi.tar.xz` the firmware will not compile.